xiacongyi/xiacongyi.github.io/_pages/about.md

 Science & Technology Achievements
 ===

-1. Development of software for reconfiguration and simulation of porous materials (_National-level Student Innovation Training Program, 2021-2023_)
+🎖️ Development of software for reconfiguration and simulation of porous materials (*National-level Student Innovation Training Program*, 2022-2023)

 ---